-This Christmas, we’re bringing you cheese and charcuterie that’s fit for the gods.
-Add to that a velvety chicken liver parfait and a handmade hot smoked trout pate - and your Christmas platter will reach celestial levels beyond anybody's expectations.
+This Christmas, we’re helping you make a cheese and charcuterie that’s fit for the gods.
+Add to that a velvety chicken liver parfait and a handmade hot smoked trout pate (recipe here) - and your Christmas platter will reach celestial levels beyond anybody's expectations.

 But if you're feeling the pressure about how to make the platter look as heavenly as it tastes, we've compiled a few of our top tricks for you.